 In the past, I’ve recommended that Bravo have their results reviewed by a smart person before publishing them.
 Let’s qualify that: it should be a smart person with a good memory.

-Ron Goetzel seems to have memory problems.
+Ron Goetzel seems to have very flexible principles, but let’s be kind and call them memory problems.
 How do we know this?
 He has taken completely contradictory positions on 14 occasions, having apparently forgotten the second time what he said the first time.

 I know what you’re thinking: “Only on 14 occasions?”